Overview

 Parthenon Marbles: UK body seeks return of artworks to Greece in 'win-win' solution ⧉ (October 2022)

-Rome returned three Parthenon sculpture fragments in 2023 (news article ⧉)
+Rome returned three Parthenon sculpture fragments to Athens in 2023 (news article ⧉)

-Sweden (private collection) fragment of the Erechtheion returned to Athens (news article ⧉)
+Sweden (private collection) fragment of the Erechtheion returned to Athens in 2006 (news article ⧉)

 Palermo has currently loaned a Parthenon sculpture fragment to Athens (news article ⧉)